I joined several of my girlfriends from college on an unforgettable girlfriend getaway in Sandusky.

 You might not think of Sandusky as a typical destination for a weekend away but we found so many ways to take our adventures to the extreme with a good mix of downtime in between.

 We checked out a golf cart and decided to stop for lunch.
-You can drive vehicles on the island but with the slower speed limits it’s WAY more fun to explore in a golf cart.
+You can drive vehicles on the island but with the slower speed limits, it’s WAY more fun to explore in a golf cart.

-We were fortunate that the employee at Portside Marina took the time to show us all of the points of interests to help us make the most out of our visit to the island.
+We were fortunate that the employee at Portside Marina took the time to show us all of the points of interest to help us make the most out of our visit to the island.

 Lunch Stop at the Village Pump

 Known for their Lake Erie Perch and Brandy Alexander (brandy, Creme de Cocoa, Heavy Cream and Nutmeg.
-Whats not to love on in that), the Village Pump was a stop recommended to us by several people.
+What’s not to love on in that), the Village Pump was a stop recommended to us by several people.

-Other Points of Interests
+Other Points of Interests at Kelleys Island

 A few other notable points of interest were Inscription Rock, with over 100 engravings from Indians on a limestone boulder, East Quarry trails for gorgeous scenic trails, Kelley’s Island Wine Company ( make sure that you check out the KI Cantina next door where we got the chips and queso), and if you like beer there is Kelleys Island Brewery.

 When we arrived at the location we discovered the artist and founder relaxing with a book.
-Charles was gracious enough to pause his reading to show us around the property while answering my endless questions.
+He was gracious enough to pause his reading to show us around the property while answering my endless questions.

 He taught at The Columbus College of Art and Design for 34 years and his works in a variety of mediums have appeared in galleries all over the country.
 Seriously, go visit this place!

-They are the largest and most accessible in the world which are 400 feet long, 35 feet wide and up to 10 feet deep, suggesting the tremendous power of the ice that formed them.
+They are the largest and most accessible in the world which are 400 feet long, 35 feet wide, and up to 10 feet deep, suggesting the tremendous power of the ice that formed them.